dmeek912/dmeek912.github.io/README.md

 The deployment is fully automated via GitHub Actions.
 When you push to the main branch, it automatically builds and deploys.

-**No manual steps needed!** Just push your changes:
 ```bash
 git add .
 git commit -m "Update site"
 git push origin main
 ```

-The site will be available at: `https://dmeek912.github.io/`

 ## Project Structure